klozn/10-javascript/60-projects/rowdy_racers/README.md

 You're about to create a turn-based game called **Rowdy Racers**

 ## Technical tips for JAVA
-- Use Java's 2D API to draw shapes and images
 - Use Java Swing or JavaFX to create the GUI
     - JavaFX, it's the big/better brother, successor of Java Swing.
 - Seperate the domain from the GUI: the domain should not contain any GUI code.
 The GUI should not contain any of the Rowdy Racer rules (the GUI just needs to draw visual things to the screen)
     - (Optionally: You can look into the MVC (Model-View-Controller) design pattern to help you with this)
         - (The following code example should make it a bit more clear: [MVC explained](https://www.tutorialspoint.com/design_pattern/mvc_pattern.htm))